Kentmere Farm Pods is a great base in South Lakes to explore from.

 The New Moon does evening meals.
 It is very friendly and has an extensive menu including a wide range of vegetarian options.

-For supermarkets, there is a Morrisons, Aldi, Sainsburys and Asda.
-If your not familiar with Booths, it is a privately owned chain of high quality super-markets.
+For supermarkets, there is a Morrisons, Aldi, Sainsburys and Asda in Kendal If your not familiar with Booths, it is a privately owned chain of high quality super-markets.
 Excellent for cheese and specialist ingredients.
-There is one in Kendal and Windermere with parking.
-There is also a Marks & Spencer in Kendal.
+There is one in Kendal & Windermere with parking.
+There is a Marks & Spencer in Kendal

 Kendal is a pleasant market town with a mixture of high street brands and some nice independent shops.
 Off the high street, there are lots of nooks and crannies to explore.
 The Herdy shop on Stramongate sells a range of their herdy kitchen ware, textiles and toys.
 Made in Cumbria sells gifts and tasty treats at it's shop on Branthwaite Brow.